nyhave/VideoTinder/README.md

 ## Features

 * Daily discovery of short video clips (up to 3 or 6 with subscription)
-* Basic chat between matched profiles
+* Basic chat between matched profiles with option to unmatch
 * Calendar for daily reflections
 * Minimal profile settings and admin mode
 * Profile pictures cached for offline viewing